yuri-spm/blog/templates/admin/assets/js/ckeditor/README.md

 CKEditor 4
 ==========

-Copyright (c) 2003-2023, CKSource Holding sp. z o.o.
-All rights reserved. https://ckeditor.com - See https://ckeditor.com/legal/ckeditor-oss-license for license information.
+Copyright (c) 2003-2021, CKSource - Frederico Knabben.
+All rights reserved. https://ckeditor.com - See LICENSE.md for license infotion.

 CKEditor 4 is a text editor to be used inside web pages.
 It's not a replacement for desktop text editors like Word or OpenOffice, but a component to be used as